-In a city of around 270,000 people, you’re never truly alone.
-There’s bound to be people going through the same kinds of struggles as you.
-And if you don’t believe it, here’s a list covering some of the basic statistics surround drug addiction in Jersey City:
+The city has around 270,000 residents, meaning you’re not alone.
+Many people are going through the same struggles that you are.
+And if you don’t believe it, here’s a list covering some of the basic statistics surrounding drug addiction in Jersey City:

-- People Admitted to Treatment for Alcohol: 989
+- People That Sought Treatment for Alcohol: 989

-- People Admitted to Treatment for Heroin: 1,642
+- People That Sought Treatment for Heroin: 1,642

-- People Admitted to Treatment for Marijuana or Hash: 1,194
+- People That Sought Treatment for Marijuana or Hash: 1,194

-- Total Amount of People Admitted for Substance Abuse Treatment in Hudson County: 4,534
+- Total Amount of People That Sought Addiction Treatment in Hudson County: 4,534

 General Statistics About the History of Drug Abuse in Jersey City